 Iowa National Guard members may qualify for an annual award to assist with attending eligible Iowa colleges and universities.
 The current average resident tuition rate at Iowa Regent Universities determines the maximum individual award amounts.

-This state-funded scholarship program is aimed at Iowa students who attend qualifying Iowa colleges and universities.
-Certain qualifications give students priority for funding.
-Qualifications such as being a student who has aged out of the foster care system, being a child of a deceased public safety worker, or for participating in specific programs.
+This state-funded scholarship program was designed for Iowa students who attend qualifying Iowa colleges and universities.
+Funding priority is given to such qualifying factors as being a student who has aged out of the foster care system, being a child of a deceased public safety worker, or having participated in specific programs.

 This is a program that provides funding to community colleges for need-based tuition assistance.
 These awards are intended to help applicants complete continuing education certificate training programs for in-demand occupations.
 Eligibility for this program is based on financial need.